positron-solutions/transient-showcase/README.md

     ;; (tsc-layout-dynamic-descriptions)

-### Errata
+-   Errata

     **Note**, the uuid in the group description is generated on every key read, so multi-key sequences cause updates to the descriptions.
 This is not likely to be changed because layout re-rendering is necessary to indicate the partially complete key sequence. 🤓

+### Displaying Information

+The `transient-information` class can be used to show states that are purely informative, not having any keys.
+Just pass `:info` in a suffix declaration to create a display-only element.
+You can use a constant string or a function for reactivity.

+    (defun tsc--random-info ()
+      (format "Temperature outside: %d" (random 100)))

+    (transient-define-prefix tsc-information ()
+        "Prefix that displays some information."
+        ["Group Header"
+         (:info "Basic info")
+         (:info #'tsc--random-info)
+         (:info "Use :format to remove whitespace" :format "%d") ("k" :info "Keys will be greyed out")
+         () ; empty line
+         ("wg" "wave greenishly" tsc-suffix-wave)])

-<a id="org0805311"></a>
+<a id="orgebd59ee"></a>

 ## Layouts